merenlab/merenlab.org/data/micr-obs-future/index.md

 Now, we create the `samples-txt` artifact.
 To get the files, click [here](files/samples-txt.zip) and select the `samples_raw.txt` files.

-For creating the `sampels-txt` files, we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
+For creating the `samples-txt` files, we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
 Further, anvi'o does not appreciate the use of '-' in sample names, so those will be substituted with '_'.

 We created and ran this script in the directory above our project directories.
 ```bash